 5. Since 1977, Rivella has sponsored the Swiss national ski team, Swiss-Ski.
 This year, they celebrated the 40th anniversary of this partnership in St. Moritz.
-Here’s a commercial from the mid-1980s featuring Rivella and members of the Swiss ski team (in French).
+Here’s a commercial from 1977 featuring Rivella and members of the Swiss ski team (in German).

 6. The name “Rivella,” is a combination of two influences: the name of a Swiss town in the canton of Ticino, Riva San Vitale, and the Italian word for revelation, rivelazione.

 7. Market trends indicate Rivella is the 2nd most popular soft drink in Switzerland, with Coca-Cola taking the top spot.